dmuhabbatov/SalaryPrediction/README.md

 ## Prediction and Production

   Selected the Random Forest model for salary prediction.
 Obtained predictions using the model and stored the file in csv format.
-The prediction file is also saved here on my repository.
+The prediction file is also saved here on my repository: https://github.com/dmuhabbatov/SalaryPrediction/blob/main/predictions.csv

  Finally analysed the feature importance method using bar plot:

 ![image](https://user-images.githubusercontent.com/75549127/110562356-908eda00-8106-11eb-95a9-7252d9322715.png)